PDF

 Solution to The Global Food Waste Crisis

 The global upcycled food products market is segmented based on source into food waste, agricultural by-products, and brewery and distillery Waste.
 Food waste is the dominant source driving the global upcycled food products market, accounting for a significant portion of municipal solid waste.
-As MSW is projected to rise from 2.1 billion tonnes in 2023 to 3.8 billion tonnes by 2050, according to the United Nations Environment Programme, food waste remains a major issue, with much of it still edible but discarded.
+As MSW is projected to rise from 2.1 billion tonnes to 3.8 billion tonnes by 2050, according to the United Nations Environment Programme, food waste remains a major issue, with much of it still edible but discarded.

 Upcycled food products help tackle this problem by repurposing food scraps, surplus ingredients, and imperfect produce into new, valuable items, promoting sustainability.
 The dominance of food waste is clear as it is the primary source of upcycled products.
 While other by-products like agricultural residues and brewery waste contribute, food waste remains the largest and most impactful segment.
 As demand for eco-friendly, sustainable food options grows, upcycled food products will continue to expand.